SpacehuhnTech/esp8266_deauther/README.md

 I made a [Deauth Detector](https://github.com/spacehuhn/DeauthDetector) using the same chip to indicate if such an attack is running against a nearby network.
 It doesn't protect you against it, but it can help you figure out if and when an attack is running.

 ## Disclaimer

+**This project is a proof of concept for testing and education only.**
+Neither the ESP8266, nor the SDK was meant and build for such purposes.
+Bugs can occur!

 Use it only for testing purposes on your own devices!
 I don't take any responsibility for what you do with this program.